zhanyang01/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your App.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar insurahub.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note that if a password had been previously set, then this step would be skipped.
+If you are setting the password, do record the password as if you forget the password before entering the app to change the password, you have to retrieve it by going to data/encoded.txt.

    ![SetPassword](images/setPassword.png)